Chapter 17 : The Lost and Found

 “Emmett—you’ll have to go slowly,” Edward said, “Their eyes won’t detect you at full speed.”

-Jasper and Harry both frowned as a serious flaw made itself apparent; the newborns would
+Jasper and Harry both frowned as a serious flaw made itself apparent; the newborns would be going full-speed.

 “No,” Leah said sharply before stepping forward and positioning herself next to Ron and Hermione, “Go full speed…Emmett…”